-It is used in the food industry as a sweetener and preservative
+- Glycerin is used in the food industry as a sweetener and preservative

-- It is used in liqueurs as a thickening agent
+- It is also used in liqueurs as a thickening agent

-- It is not uncommon for glycerin to be used as a filler in low-fat food like cookies as a filler
+- It is not uncommon for glycerin to be used as a filler in low-fat food items such as cookies

-- It is used in the treatment of severely increased eye pressure
+- Glycerin is used in the treatment of severely increased eye pressure

-- It is used pharmaceutical industries in making of cough syrups
+- C3H8O3 is used in the pharmaceutical industry for the preparation of cough syrups

 - It is used in explosives such as dynamite

-- It is used as fill to damp vibrations in pressure gauge
+- C3H8O3 is used as fill to damp the vibrations in pressure gauges

-- It is used in film industries to avoid quick drying of water areas.
+- Glycerin is used in film industries to avoid the quick drying of wet areas.